 By the end of the second year in the program:

-Student identifies, in consultation with the research advisor, a three person faculty committee, including the research advisor, to preside over the exam.
+Student identifies, in consultation with the research advisor, a three person faculty committee to be in attendance, including the research advisor who presides over the exam.

 During the third year in the program:

 Student and advisor identify an appropriate topic and timetable for the exam.
 When the time comes, student:

 - determines (with committee members) the date and time of the exam.

 - reserves a conference room for the exam.

 - at least two weeks prior to taking the scheduled exam, submits an abstract to the committee (Cc Mary Ellen Woycik).

 - The abstract provides a brief description (approximately one typed 8-1/2 x 11 page in length) of the topics that the student will present and in which s/he is willing to be tested during the exam.